 Our Tuesday morning discussion group begins with a gentle Tai Chi Session.
 It's easy and so very relaxing.
 After Tai Chi, we spend about 45 minutes discussing really interesting topics, books and videos.
 Everyone in the group is free to contribute or suggest topics to be discussed.
 That is what makes it intersting and fun!
 Our topics have ranged from lost scriptures of the Bible to angels to near dealth experiences.
-Currently we are discussing dreams and what they mean in our lives.
+Currently we are discussing a book by Deepak Chopra.
 Come and join us in the Chapel at 10:30 am for a great Tuesday morning outing!
 Come once, occasionally, or every week.
 You are always welcome!

 The Food Pantry at Good Samaritan Church could use a boost.
 The following items would be greatly appreciated.